Quick links to:

 Cover for hospitalisation abroad depends on the general conditions of your policy.
 Under the current conditions, (a limited part of) the cost is covered.
 Even if you have travelled to a high-risk area against Foreign Office advice, we’ll still help pay for hospitalisation due to a coronavirus infection as specified in the general conditions.

 My scheduled hospitalisation has been postponed due to coronavirus measures.
-What does that mean for pre-hospitalisation expenses covered by my hospitalisation insurance?
+What does that mean for pre- and post-hospitalisation expenses covered by my hospitalisation insurance?

-Hospitalisation insurance usually covers your hospital stay, as well as any related expenses in the period before getting admitted to and after being discharged from hospital.
+Hospitalisation insurance covers, as standard, your hospital stay and any related expenses in the period before getting admitted to and after being discharged from hospital.
+How long that period is depends on the conditions set out in your hospitalisation contract.

-KBC Insurance is temporarily broadening the conditions for the length of time it would normally cover prior to and following hospital admission.
-This means that the pre-hospitalisation period will be extended from the date you were originally scheduled to go into hospital to the date you’re actually admitted.
+At present, non-urgent admissions to hospital are often being postponed due to Covid-19.
+Due to this situation, KBC Insurance is temporarily broadening the conditions for the length of time it would normally cover prior to and following hospital admission.

 I'm in quarantine because of the coronavirus crisis.
 Am I covered by my guaranteed income insurance?